 In June, 2015, Roger completed a year of studies at All Faiths Seminary in New York City and was ordained as an interfaith minister.

-Jane is a Licensed Unity Minister and heads up our youth program.
-She coordinates Sunday morning youth education, overseeing facilitators and establishing a living curriculum.
-Under Jane’s leadership we have a caring, compassionate, loving program that nurtures the Christ presence in our children and embraces individuality through instruction and activities in Unity Principles.
+Trudy currently heads up our youth program, coordinating Sunday morning youth education, having stepped in with the passing of former Youth Ministry leader, Jane Bloom.
+We have a caring, compassionate, loving program that nurtures the Christ presence in our children and embraces individuality through instruction and activities in Unity Principles.

 Our vision is to empower children and youth to use their spiritual wisdom to fulfill their soul’s purpose; to empower parents to see themselves as the primary spiritual educators of their children and youth; and to empower facilitators to see education as a process, through which they effectively support the unfolding of the child’s spiritual nature and model the living of the spiritual principles.